Longevity Biology — Multi-Disciplinary Research Synthesis

 When speaking about one's age in France, the French say "J'ai cinquante ans" — "I have fifty years" — not "I am fifty years old."
 The distinction is more than grammar.
 The French know that we are not our age.
 We have accumulated years of living and we acquire age as we experience life.
 It is merely a measurement of time since birth.
 A human's unique biology ages at its own pace — sometimes faster, sometimes remarkably slower than their calendar age.

 Every age in this document refers to biological age — the measured state of your cells, tissues, and systems — not your birthday.
 The research below was conducted on populations where biological and chronological age were assumed to be roughly equivalent.
 But they are not the same thing.
-A person who has lived 90 calendar years with decades of optimized sleep, movement, nutrition, and social connection may carry the biological age of a 70-year-old — measurable by the DUNEDIN Pace of Aging epigenetic clock, organ-specific biomarkers, and functional assessment.
+A person who has lived 90 calendar years with decades of optimized sleep, movement, nutrition, and social connection may carry the biological age of a 70-year-old.
+That's now measurable through the DunedinPACE epigenetic clock, organ-specific biomarkers, and functional assessment.
 That person will experience the capacity of their biological age, not their calendar.
+In Canada, life expectancy has rebounded to 82.2 years after three years of pandemic-related decline, with British Columbia women already surpassing their pre-pandemic levels.
+The recovery is real.
+The question is whether you're recovering to the population average or building past it.

 Lifespan — The total number of years lived.
-Modern medicine has extended lifespan dramatically, but additional years are not automatically healthy years.
+Modern medicine has extended lifespan dramatically: U.S. life expectancy hit an all-time high of 79.4 years in 2025, Canada reached 82.2, and comparable European nations average 82.7+.
+Global life expectancy has climbed from 46.5 years in 1950 to roughly 73.5 today.
+But additional years are not automatically healthy years.

 Healthspan — The number of years lived in good health, free of chronic disease and functional limitation.
 The gap between healthspan and lifespan — the years spent in decline — is the central problem of modern aging.